Peasants' Revolt: Economics

 The authorities responded to the chaos by passing emergency legislation, the Ordinance of Labourers in 1349, and the Statute of Labourers in 1351.
 These attempted to fix wages at pre-plague levels, making it a crime to refuse work or to break an existing contract, imposing fines on those who transgressed.
 The system was initially enforced through special Justices of Labourers and then, from the 1360s onwards, through the normal Justices of the Peace, typically members of the local gentry.
 Although in theory these laws applied to both labourers seeking higher wages and to employers tempted to outbid their competitors for workers, they were in practice applied only to labourers, and then in a rather arbitrary fashion.
 The legislation was strengthened in 1361, with the penalties increased to include branding and imprisonment.
 The royal government had not intervened in this way before, nor allied itself with the local landowners in quite such an obvious or unpopular way.

 Over the next few decades, economic opportunities increased for the English peasantry.
 Some labourers took up specialist jobs that would have previously been barred to them, and others moved from employer to employer, or became servants in richer households.
 These changes were keenly felt across the south-east of England, where the London market created a wide range of opportunities for farmers and artisans.
 Local lords had the right to prevent serfs from leaving their manors, but when serfs found themselves blocked in the manorial courts, many simply left to work illegally on manors elsewhere.
 Wages continued to rise, and between the 1340s and the 1380s the purchasing power of rural labourers increased by around 40 percent.
 As the wealth of the lower classes increased, Parliament brought in fresh laws in 1363 to prevent them from consuming expensive goods formerly only affordable by the elite.
 These sumptuary laws proved unenforceable, but the wider labour laws continued to be firmly applied.

 War and finance

 Another factor in the revolt of 1381 was the conduct of the war with France.
-In 1337 Edward III of England had pressed his claims to the French throne, beginning a long-running conflict that became known as the Hundred Years' War.
+In 1337 Edward III of England pressed his claims to the French throne, beginning a long-running conflict that became known as the Hundred Years' War.
 Edward had initial successes, but his campaigns were not decisive.
 Charles V of France became more active in the conflict after 1369, taking advantage of his country's greater economic strength to commence cross-Channel raids on England.
-By the 1370s, England's armies on the continent were under huge military and financial pressure; the garrisons in Calais and Brest alone, for example, were costing £36,000 a year to maintain, while military expeditions could consume £50,000 in only six months.
+By the 1370s, England's armies on the continent were under huge military and financial pressure; the garrisons in Calais and Brest alone, for example, were costing £36,000 a year to maintain (£21,680,569.06 as of 2026), while military expeditions could consume £50,000 in only six months (£30,111,901.48 as of 2026).
 Edward died in 1377, leaving the throne to his grandson, Richard II, then only ten years old.